moist-rb/action/README.md

 [![Gem Version](https://badge.fury.io/rb/moist-action.svg)](https://badge.fury.io/rb/moist-action)

 This module provides validation logic for controller actions.
-You can use it to replace strong params in Rails and  and simplify testing.
+You can use it to replace strong params in Rails and simplify testing.

 ## Installation